amazon-archives/amplify-photo-gallery-workshop/workshop-content/content/40_graphql/20_trying_out_queries.md

         }
     }

-**Add another album** by editing and re-running your createAlbum mutation with another album name:
+**➡️ Add another album** by editing and re-running your createAlbum mutation with another album name:

     mutation {
         createAlbum(input:{name:"Second Album"}) {